 Students who withdraw from Lynn University are required to obtain proper clearance.
-Clearance Forms, available in the Dean of Students office in the de Hoernle Residence Hall, must be signed by the appropriate representative(s) of the following offices:
+The appropriate representative(s) of the following offices must sign clearance Forms, available in the Dean of Students office in the E.M.
+Lynn Residence Hall:

 - 1. Vice President for Academic Affairs

 - 2. Dean of Freshmen (for freshmen)

 - 3. Director of Counseling

 - 4. Dean of Students

 - 5. Director of Residence Life

-- 6. Office of Student Financial Services
+- 6. Librarian

-- 7. Librarian
+- 7. Student Administrative Services Office

-- 8. Registrar